Redefining Charging: Anker Innovations Showcases Smart and Sustainable Solutions at CES

 Leading the Future of Charging Technology

-Anker's new line of high-speed USB-C chargers are available exclusively on apple.com and at select Apple Stores in Singapore, designed to meet a variety of charging needs and can efficiently charge Apple Watches, AirPods, iPhones, iPads, MacBooks, and more, making them the perfect companion for Apple devices.
+Anker's new line of high-speed USB-C chargers are available exclusively on apple.com and at select Apple Store locations worldwide, designed to meet a variety of charging needs and can efficiently charge Apple Watches, AirPods, iPhones, iPads, MacBooks, and more, making them the perfect companion for Apple devices.

 As a global pioneer in charging technologies, Anker continues to push the boundaries of what's possible.
 Featuring cutting-edge GaN technology, these latest products deliver faster speeds, reduced heat generation, and more compact designs compared to traditional silicon-based chargers.